Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Top 10 Things To Do on Inisheer Island, Ireland

-Now that you know how to get there and how to get around, we are highlighting the absolute best things to do on Inis Oirr on a day trip.
-Each of the attractions is marked on our Inisheer Island Map, which you will find below.
+Now that you know how to get there and how to get around, it’s time for the absolute best things to do on Inis Oirr for a day trip!

 #1 See Inis Oirr’s Oldest Historic Site

-The Cnoc Raithni burial mound is the oldest ancient site on the island – and seeing it is one of the top things to do in Inisheer.
-Cnoc Raithni is an Irish National Monument.
+The Cnoc Raithni burial mound is an Irish National Monument and the oldest ancient site on the island.
+Seeing it is one of the most important things to do in Inisheer.

 #2 Visit the Inisheer Boat Wreck